Key Concept in 8, Eight-Constitution Medicine: Optimal Imbalance (What Constitutional Diagnosis Really Means)

 • Lung: 2

-This leads us to two central ideas in ECM:
+This leads to two central ideas in ECM:

-• Jeok-Bul-Gyunhyeong (적불균형 / Optimal Imbalance): This refers to a healthy, harmonious state where the differences in organ strength are balanced enough to support stability and resilience.
-The organs don’t need to be equal; they need to function together effectively despite their differences.
+• Jeok-Bul-Gyunhyeong (적불균형 / Optimal Imbalance): a healthy, harmonious state in which the differences in organ strength are present but moderate enough to support stability and resilience.
+The organs need not be equal; they need to function together effectively despite their differences.

-• Gwa-Bul-Gyunhyeong (과불균형 / Excessive Imbalance): This occurs when the difference in energy between organs becomes too extreme, resulting in dysfunction, symptoms, or disease.
-It’s not just an imbalance—it’s an overwhelming disparity that disrupts homeostasis.
+• Gwa-Bul-Gyunhyeong (과불균형 / Excessive Imbalance): a state in which the difference in strength between organs becomes too extreme, producing dysfunction, symptoms, or disease — an overwhelming disparity that disrupts homeostasis.

-In other words, the goal is not equality, but proportionality.
-The body thrives in a state where differences in strength are present but not extreme.
+In other words, the goal is not equality but proportionality.
+The body thrives where differences in strength are present but not extreme.

 Excessive Imbalance